 - Wash your hands well if you do touch your warts (or other people’s warts)

-- Avoid biting your nails – the broken skin around your cuticles can make you particularly vulnerable to a nasty wart variety called periungual, that is hard to get rid of
+- Avoid biting your nails – the broken skin around your cuticles can make you particularly vulnerable to a nasty wart variety called periungual, which is hard to get rid of

 - Keep feet dry – if you get sweaty feet, try wearing open-toe shoes that will allow your feet to perspire without becoming moist.
 Perhaps also consider using medicated foot powder to keep them dry.